ocryptocode/ocryptocode/README.md

 ### Crypto Price Tracker
  platform that tracks all of crypto prices movement in real time.

-It is a great way to keep track of all updates in cryptocurrency.
+powerful way to keep track of all updates in cryptocurrency

 Here is the link to the repository : https://github.com/ocryptocode/crypto-price-tracker.